bjoli/terminal-illness/README.md

 ## Warning
 I spent more time writing this document than I did writing the library.
 If you are looking to write anything serious, or if you are bothered by my proper spelling of colour, please head over to the much more ambitious project [terminal-color (SIC) by hopkinsr](https://github.com/hopkinsr/terminal-color), which not only has fancy documentation, but is also cross-platform.

 This library was not planned in any way, and is not tested.
 It works for me.
-I use it to write colourful messages to my
+I use it to write colourful messages to a small LCD screen attached to my Raspberry Pi.

 ## Documentation